Doneddie/Benedict-School/README.md

 # Benedict-School
-A Joint Project
-Nice!
-Let’s plan an appealing and appropriate web structure for a kindergarten and primary school 🌟📚.

 Here’s an outline for a **child-friendly, engaging, and functional website structure**.
 The goal is to create a safe, warm, and inviting online presence for parents, kids, and teachers, ensuring easy navigation and visually appealing design elements.